A group of scientists in Australia is developing a series of condoms which it claims could feel even better than wearing nothing at all.

-Imagine a condom that self-lubricates, detects STI’s, delivers its own small dose of Viagra, biodegrades in the long term or even conducts electricity and responds to stimulation.
+Imagine a condom that self-lubricates, detects STI’s, delivers its own small dose of Viagra, biodegrades in the long term or even conducts electricity and responds

 “Our original idea was just to try to prove that an original material could replace latex,” Gorkin said.

 “We had an idea that these new materials would have the same properties as rubber with a nicer feel, but we weren’t sure if they had the right properties for a condom.”

 The team received one of 52 grants from the Bill and Melinda Gates Foundation, which called on scientists to help get around the fact that people don’t like to use condoms.